Dosage Form: cream

 Apply to diseased or damaged nail(s) twice per day, or as directed by a physician.

 All prescription substitutions and/or recommendations using this product shall be made subject to state and federal statutes as applicable.
 Please note: this is not an Orange Book product and has not been subjected to FDA therapeutic equivalency or other equivalency testing.
 No representation is made as to generic status or bioequivalency.
-Each person recommending a prescription substitution using this product shall make such recommendations based on each person's professional opinion and knowledge, upon evaluation of the active ingredients, excipients, inactive ingredients and chemical information provided herein.
+Each person recommending a prescription substitution using this product shall make such recommendations based on each person's professional opinion and knowledge, upon evaluating the active ingredients, excipients, inactive ingredients and chemical information provided herein.

 Urea 40% Cream 1 oz.(28.35 g): NDC 16477-340-01; Urea 40% Cream 3 oz.(85 g): NDC 16477-340-03; Urea 40% Cream 7 oz.(198.4 g): NDC 16477-340-07